OfficeDev/Microsoft-Teams-Samples/samples/bot-sequential-flow-adaptive-cards/csharp/README.md

 # Sequential workflow adaptive cards

-This sample illustrates sequential workflow, user specific views and upto date adaptive cards bot.
+This sample illustrates sequential workflow, user specific views and upto date adaptive cards bot and the list of incident created can be seen in messaging extension and can share a specific incident to the chat/team.

 ## Prerequisites